Home - Book Preview

 “No, thanks,” Jeff mumbled around a mouthful of cereal.
 “At least not until I get more used to running.
 The roads around here are too narrow for my taste, even though I’ve ridden my bike on them for years.
 I’ll ride over to Thompkins and run on their track while I’m getting started, as long as it’s not a problem.”

-“Problem?”
+“‘Problem?’”
 Marisa snorted.
 “You’ve been in and out of that school your entire life!
 Almost the entire staff knows you!”

-Jeff was going to be a faculty kid at Thompkins where his mother taught, something he wasn’t sure he’d like.
-While Marisa and her husband Joe had discussed keeping their kids in the public school system until they left for college, it was obvious that Jeff and his younger sister Kara wouldn’t be challenged enough unless they went to a school with academics as rigorous as Thompkins.
+Jeff was going to be a faculty kid at Thompkins, where his mother taught, something he wasn’t sure he’d like.
+While Marisa and her husband, Joe, had discussed keeping their kids in the public school system until they left for college, it was obvious that Jeff and his younger sister, Kara, wouldn’t be challenged enough unless they went to a school with academics as rigorous as those at Thompkins.
+He rinsed his cereal bowl and glass and put them in the dishwasher.

 “The sink?
 Is that where they go?”